flatironinstitute/figpack/docs/figpack_vs_figurl_comparison.md

 Each figpack figure is a complete, standalone web application that includes both the data and the code needed to visualize it.

+### Data Handling

+Whereas figurl primarily uses JSON with base64 encoded binary data for storage, figpack employs the Zarr format for efficient storage and retrieval of large numerical arrays.
+This allows figpack to handle much larger datasets interactively, leveraging hierarchical downsampling and chunked data access.

 ## Issues Solved by figpack's Approach

 ### Eliminating Coordination Dependencies